NDT or T3 doesn’t work for me!

 - We can’t go by blood.
 Blood results are measuring a combination of bound and unbound cortisol, and gives no clue what’s in our cells, looking high when it’s not (or even low when it’s not, as reported by some patients).

 - We have to do the 24 hour adrenal saliva test instead, which will reveal our cellular levels at four key times during a 24-hour period.
+You can order your own saliva testing here.
 And again, these results have nothing to do with “falling in the normal range”.
 They have to do with WHERE they fall, as explained here.

 As far as cortisol, a person can fail to correctly treat their cortisol issues as follows: